samanthaRojasH/samanthaRojasH/README.md

 - 👋 Hi, I’m @samanthaRojasH
 - 👀 I’m interested in QA and data science
 - 🌱 I’m currently learning QA and data science
-- 💞️ I’m looking to collaborate on the Scrum Latam Project in a bot in python and I am automating processes
+- 💞️ I’m looking to collaborate like ambassador on Platzi
 - 📫 How to reach me on my twitter @SamanthaRojasH and on LinkedIn -> https://www.linkedin.com/in/sandra-rojas-herran/

 <!---